Personal Data Processing

 In rare cases, it may be necessary to process confidential or sensitive personal data about you and possibly your parents if, for example:

-• You ask for schooling under special conditions, e.g. due to disability or special social conditions
+• If you request schooling under special terms, e.g. due to disability or other special circumstances

-• You disregard the school's study and order rules or we suspect cheating on tests or exams
+• If you breach the school's study policy and rules of conduct, or we suspect cheating on tests or exams

-• You are going on a study trip (in which case, you and possibly your parents need to hand in a copy of your passport)
+• If you are going on a study trip (in which case, you and possibly your parents need to hand in a copy of your passport)

 • Registration of sensitive[3] personal information about you as part of study guidance, if it is not used to apply for SPS funds, exemption for non-resident SU or other forms of support, e.g. extra time for exams.